 The first days of the setup were inspired by the days of creation in Genesis.
-On the first day Yael touches the light in the space, in the second day moves thinking of water and reflections.
+On the first day Yael touches the light in the space, on the second day she moves thinking of water and reflections.
 On the third day she installed all the plants as a part of the performances design.

 The bridge between idea and reality begins with a pen and paper.
 These A4 watercolors helped me experience the space I longed to create in Shum^Shum.
 I mixed Jewish and Chinese iconography with my personal experiences.